-Setting the tone and doing your research will help to make sure the design and style fits your brand.
-Taking the time in the beginning to dig deep and understand the why behind your business will help to make the end product that much better.
+Setting the tone and doing your research will help to make sure the design and style fit your brand.
+Taking the time, in the beginning, to dig deep and understand the why behind your business will help to make the end product that much better.
 This is where the meaning behind the design comes into play and you want to be sure to get off to the right start when designing your brand and logo.

 Layout + composition

 After choosing colors and fonts, the layout and composition of the logo become the focus.
 Even if you have the right colors and perfect fonts, it can all be messed up by a poor layout.
 Careful thought goes into the spacing, sizing, and overall layout of text and graphics.